rockstar2514/Cryptocurrency/Readme.md

 be people designing their own nodes under this project<br></p>

 ## The Model
-<p> Our Block Chain model was different from the actual Block Chain in a number of ways. <br>
 Out Block Chain would work as follows :-<br>
 A transaction would be sent by a user on to any node.
 This node would then forward it to its peers <br>
 and the peer forwarding would continue so that the transaction propagates throught the entire network.<br>